-(b) Method of calculating net sales, income, assets, and other items by reportable segment Accounting policies for the reportable segments are consistent to those described in Note 2.
+(b) Method of calculating net sales, income, assets, and other items by reportable segment Accounting policies for the reportable segments are consistent with those described in Note 2.
 "Summary of Significant Accounting Policies."
 Income by reportable segment is based on operating income.
-Intersegment transactions are based on prevailing market prices.